Instruments & The ISIM

-The Integrated Science Instrument Module (ISIM) is one of three major elements that comprise the James Webb Space Telescope Observatory flight system.
+Webb's instruments are contained within the Integrated Science Instrument Module (ISIM) which is one of three major elements that comprise the James Webb Space Telescope Observatory flight system.
 The others are the Optical Telescope Element (OTE) and the Spacecraft Element (Spacecraft Bus and Sunshield).

 The ISIM includes the following instruments: